 Porn.
 No matter how much or little of it we’ve seen, we hear from couples all the time who want to guard their marriages from potential temptations online.

-Here are stories from six couples who use Internet Accountability software in their homes and love the peace of mind it brings.
+Six couples shared with us why they use Internet Accountability software in their homes and love the peace of mind it brings.

 1. Preventing Temptation Before It Starts